Contest Overview

 - Build your portfolio and make art in your preferred medium, or practice a new one!
 Add to your resume with a participation certificate.

 - Showcase your talents worldwide.
-Through art exhibitions, publications, social media campaigns, and scholarships, Bow Seat uplifts diverse youth voices to advance dialogue and participation in ocean conservation and advocacy.
+Through art exhibitions, publications, social media campaigns, and scholarships, Bow Seat uplifts diverse youth voices to advance dialogue and participation in environmental conservation and advocacy.